gama-online/api3/README.md

 To create the executable, run the following goal:

 ```
-$ ./mvnw native:compile -Pnative
+$ ./mvnw native:compile -Pnative -DskipTests
 ```

-Then, you can run the app as follows:
+Then, you can run the app with `dev` profile as follows:
 ```
-$ target/api2
+$ target/api3 -Dspring.profiles.active=dev
 ```

 You can also run your existing tests suite in a native image.